Every Eye Open

 Jeffrey Gibson's "One Becomes the Other” (2014–2018) is set in the Native American archives and art storage of the Denver Art Museum.
 We see a man speaking Kiowa pick up a hand drum from a shelf and begin to play.
 A woman in a long, white dress with colorful patterns enters the halls, dancing in time.
 There is an improvised moment where an art handler asks to participate in the filming.
 He opens a drawer, and finds a Navajo weaving comb like his grandmother’s.
 He talks to the comb as if it is his deceased grandmother, bringing himself to tears.
 The sleeping objects are understood as living.

 Studio Visit, May 2020

-Daniel Crews-Chubb gives a tour of his South London studio in this video offering an intimate glimpse into the mixed-media artist's work.
-Made leading up to Frieze New York 2020 and the artist's upcoming project Chariots commissioned by English Heritage to be on view at Wellington Arch.
+Daniel Crews-Chubb gives a tour of his South London studio in this video offering an intimate glimpse into the mixed-media artist's work and the artist's upcoming project Chariots commissioned by English Heritage to be on view at Wellington Arch.

 The Yellow Wallpaper

 A behind the scenes look at Kehinde Wiley’s working process for his current exhibition The Yellow Wallpaper on view at William Morris Gallery, London (February 22 - July 12, 2020).
 The film follows Wiley as he travels the streets of Dalston, East London to cast for a new body of work featuring female subjects and includes CCH Pounder's narration of American novelist Charlotte Perkins Gilman’s iconic The Yellow Wallpaper (1892).
 The effect is that of examining the complex role of social class, status, religion, colonialism and the negotiation of gender.